(Registration Closed) Contact Mike for More Information.

 Course Completion Requirements:

-Successful completion of this course requires adherence to course policies, completing all course assignments, maintaining a course average of 70% with a minimum score of 70% on the course final examination, and successfully demonstrating all required skills.
+Successful completion of this course requires adherence to course policies, completing all course assignments, maintaining a course average of 70% with a minimum score of 70% on the course final examination, and successfully demonstrating all required competencies.
 In addition, all students will be required to have a minimum of five documented patient contacts.

 Course Attendance Policy:

+Student participation is required for all scheduled live online sessions, as well as lab sessions.
+Students may be dropped from the course for excessive absences of any kind.
+Online class attendance will be based on weekly completion of assignments (including the online presentations).
+Excused absences may be granted by the course instructor/coordinator and/or TA (for group sessions) for extenuating circumstances.
+If more than two absences occur for any reason, the status of the student will be reviewed by the NETS faculty to determine a disposition.
+Course failure is likely under these circumstances.
 If a student misses any weekly activities, he or she is responsible for any missed quizzes, examinations, and material covered in that block.
 Prompt arrival is expected at all class activities, whether in-person or online.
 Like being on shift for your agency – lives depend on our prompt response and prompt attendance.

 Students are expected to conduct themselves in accordance with the professional expectations for EMT’s at all times.
 Students are reminded that they are representatives of Vermont EMS as well as the agencies they serve and this educational program.
 Professional conduct is essential to a successful course experience and rewarding EMS career.